mattgonley/YoutubeDowloader/README.md

 ## Details
 * Download any size playlist
+* Downloads YouTube Video
-* downloads as mp4 files with only the audio
+* Downloads as mp4 files with only the audio, then converts to mp3 and deletes mp4
+* Converter for mp4 to mp3

 ## Required Software
 This program makes use of selenium webdrivers, and in particular their firefox webdriver.